Stigmata: Scientific research

 Many stigmatics have been exposed for using trickery.
 Magdalena de la Cruz, for example, confessed before she died that her stigmata was deliberate deception.
+The Catholic priest Herbert Thurston, attributed the phenomenon and spread of stigmata to suggestion.

 Early neurologist Désiré-Magloire Bourneville published works which stated that saints claiming to produce miracles or stigmata, and those claiming to be possessed, were actually suffering from epilepsy or hysteria.
 Some modern research has indicated stigmata are of hysterical origin or linked to dissociative identity disorder.

 There is a link between dietary constriction by self-starvation, dissociative mental states and self-mutilation, in the context of a religious belief.
 Anorexia nervosa cases often display self-mutilation similar to stigmata as part of a ritualistic, obsessive–compulsive disorder.
 A relationship between starvation and self-mutilation has been reported amongst prisoners of war and during famines.

 The psychologist Leonard Zusne in his book Anomalistic Psychology: A Study of Magical Thinking (1989) has written:

 Cases of stigmatism fall into two categories: self-inflicted wounds, which may be either cases of fraud or of unconscious self-infliction, and those that are caused by emotional states ...
 Self-induced (through autosuggestion) itching and subsequent scratching of which the individual is unaware is likely to occur in suggestible persons if the stimulus is a mental or actual picture of the Crucifixion used during meditation and if the main motive is to receive the stigmata.
 The motive behind that may be unconscious conflict and a desire to escape from an intolerable situation into invalidism where one's needs are taken care of.
 It then becomes a case of hysterical conversion reaction.
 Many cases of stigmatism can be explained as fraud or unconsciously self-inflicted wounds.